Understanding Bank Drop Scams: Prevention and Protection

 Phishing

-One of the most common tactics fraudsters use is phishing, which involves tricking victims into clicking on links or downloading attachments containing malware.
-This malware can steal sensitive information, such as bank login details, and send it back to the fraudster.
-Phishing emails can look frighteningly similar to your regular email.
+Phishing is a common tactic used by fraudsters where they trick victims into clicking on links or downloading attachments laden with malware.
+This malware can extract sensitive information, such as bank login credentials, and relay it back to the fraudster.
+Phishing emails can often closely resemble your regular correspondence.

-A fraudster sends an email or text message that appears to be from the victim's bank or another trusted organization.
-The message will typically contain a link or attachment that the victim is asked to click on to verify their account details or to update their information.
-If the victim falls for the scam and provides their bank details, the fraudster can use them to steal money from the victim's account.
+Fraudsters typically send an email or text message that appears to be from the victim's bank or another trusted entity.
+This message often includes a link or attachment that the victim is prompted to click to verify their account or update their information.
+If the victim falls prey to this scam and provides their banking details, the fraudster can use this information to steal funds from the victim's account.

 Unsolicited check fraud, also known as the overpayment scam, is another common method cybercriminals use.
 In this scenario, the fraudster sends fake checks to victims and requests them to deposit the check and transfer some funds to the fraudster's account.
 Overpayment scams involve the fraudster sending a payment larger than the amount owed and requesting the victim to transfer the excess amount to their account.